aaditbansal/Greek-Mythology-Interactive-Game/README.md

 An AI-based website where you can interact with characters from popular Greek myths.
 Keep in mind while using, it may actually take a while for the responses to generate.
 When you first open it, there'll be a blank screen.
 Wait for the text to automatically generate.
 Then type in your prompt, click Submit/Enter, and wait for the text to pop up on the screen again.
+Keep something else in mind: some of the characters may not be ready in the backend.
+If that is the case, the AI chooses a random character from Greek Mythology (bias towards Gods/Famous Heroes), and behaves like that character.

 This is currently developer-based and can therefore only be used on localhost.
 Follow the installation instructions below to download and use: